 Now that we have learned how to heal these wounds of ours, let us apply the cures.
 Then, when we have regained genuine health, we can approach the holy table with confidence, go gloriously to meet Christ, the king of glory, and attain the eternal blessings through the grace, mercy and kindness of Jesus Christ, our Lord.

-St. John Chrysostom’s outline of the five paths of repentance is taken from one of his homilies (Hom.
+St. John Chrysostom’s outline of the five paths of repentance comes from one of his homilies (Hom.
 De diabolo tentatore 2, 6: PG 49, 263-264).
-This excerpt appears in the Roman Catholic Office of Readings for Tuesday of the 21st week in ordinary time with the accompaning biblical reading being the call of the prophet Jeremiah (Jer 1: 1-19).
+This excerpt appears in the Roman Catholic Office of Readings for Tuesday of the 21st week in ordinary time with the accompaning biblical reading being the call of the prophet Jeremiah (Jer 1: 1-19) though it is a very appropriate read during the penitential season of Lent.

 For more great resources on Repentance, see the LENT Section of the Crossroads Initiative Library.